-Participating fully in the programme of monitoring, support and assessment that is agreed with the ITT Coordinator, Mentor, Delta TSA and SHU.
+Participating fully in the programme of monitoring, support and assessment that is agreed with the ITT Coordinator, Mentor, Delta and SHU.

-- Ensuring that their conduct throughout the School Direct Programme is always of a professional manner, in line with SHU, Delta TSA and the Academy expectations.
+Ensuring that their conduct throughout the School Direct Programme is always of a professional manner, in line with SHU, Delta and the Academy expectations.

 About the training provider